Bayley Scales (3rd UK Revision)

 Scales of Infant and Toddler Development

-In 2001 Pearson UK contracted me at The Psychometrics Centre, then at City University, London, to establish the validity of the norms used in the UK for for the Bayley Scales of Infant and Toddler Development.
+In 2001 Pearson UK contracted me at The Psychometrics Centre, then at City University, London, to establish the validity of the norms used in the UK for the Bayley Scales of Infant and Toddler Development.

-The scales examines all the facets of a young child’s development.
+The scales examine all the facets of a young child’s development.
 It is meant for children within the age range of 1 to 42 months.
 It is recognised internationally as one of the most comprehensive tools to assess children from as young as one month old.
 With Bayley-III, it is possible to obtain information even from non-verbal children about their functioning.

 The Bayley Scales are published by Pearson Clinical.